NedasJan/Finance-Web-Application/README.md

 # Finance-Web-Application
-A simple web app, that lets you build and manage your portfolio, "buy" and "sell" stocks for real-time prices.
+A web application, that lets you build and manage your portfolio, "buy" and "sell" stocks for real-time prices.

 --------------------------------------------------------------------------------------------------------------